WestPeakResearch/WestPeakWebsite/src/content/About/competitions.md

   - "images/comp-2.jpg"
 ---

 WestPeak members actively participate in competitions together, such as stock pitch challenges and case competitions.
-There they can apply their knowledge, work on a team, and build presentation skills, while cultivating camaraderie in the club.
+There, they can apply their knowledge, work on a team, and build presentation skills, while cultivating camaraderie in the club.